Bradwell Abbey: Bradwell Abbey today

-Today, Bradwell Abbey is an Urban Studies Centre, providing a workspace, library and guidance for visiting international town planners and students who wish to study Milton Keynes.
+Today, Bradwell Abbey is home to the Milton Keynes City Discovery Centre (an urban studies centre), providing a workspace, library and guidance for visiting international town planners and students who wish to study the development of Milton Keynes.
 It also hosts school visits to see its medieval buildings – the chapel is Grade I listed – its fish ponds and its physic garden, and how they have changed since then.
-Finally it provides meeting space to local community groups.
+Finally the Abbey provides meeting space to local community groups.

 Togfest

 An annual music festival was started on the site in 1999.
 Performers have included Vikki Clayton in 1999, Joe Driscoll in 2005.
 In 2009 the festival dates were 26 and 27 June and acts performing included The Swanvesta Social Club.

 Bradwell Abbey district

 The modern Bradwell Abbey district is a relatively small one, sandwiched as it is between the West Coast Main Line to the east, the A5 to the west, H3 Monks Way (A422) to the north and H4 Dansteed Way to the south.
 It includes a small industrial estate and the Loughton Valley flood plain "linear park".
-The Swan's Way long distance path and the Sustrans route 51 follow the valley.
+The Swan's Way long-distance path and the Sustrans route 51 follow the valley.

 Formally, it is in the Bradwell grid-square, but this square is split into three parts by the railway line (on an embankment) and the A5 (in a cutting).